Select Matching Control Point Pairs

-to enable you to pick control points in the image to be registered
+The Control Point Selection Tool enables you to pick control points in the image to be

 To specify a pair of control points in your images,

-Note Depending on where in the image you pick control points, the symbol for the point might be visible in the Overview window, but not in the Detail window.
+Depending on where in the image you select control points, the symbol for the point may be visible in the Overview window, but not in the Detail window.

 The following figure illustrates control points in several states.